Let's Hear It for the Dogs

 Let's Hear It for the Dogs is the tenth studio album from Scottish folk rock duo The Proclaimers, released in 2015 on the label Cooking Vinyl.
+The album's release was promoted by extensive touring in the United Kingdom, Ireland, Canada, United States, Australia and New Zealand.

+The album was the duo's first to be recorded with Dave Eringa, known for his work with Wilko Johnson and the Manic Street Preachers, and featured a sound driven heavily by electric guitars, on occasions recalling the punk rock which had been the duo's gateway into music in the 1970s.
+The album's themes included several dark subjects such as sexual abuse scandals and religious hostilities, with some of the lighter songs relating to relationships and family.

 Recording

 The album was recorded at Rockfield Studios in Wales and produced by Dave Eringa.
 As stated by member Charlie Reid, the decision to have Eringa produce Let's Hear It for the Dogs was brought about by an admiration for his work with Manic Street Preachers, and on the Johnson and Daltrey album Going Back Home.

 Release

 Let's Hear It for the Dogs was released in 2015 through Cooking Vinyl records in the UK on CD and vinyl.
 In North America, the album was released on CD in May 2015 through Compass Records.

 Content and style

 Lyrics and themes

 The lyrical themes of Let's Hear It for the Dogs included a number of emotionally-charged topics.
-"Then Again" appertained to Jimmy Savile and BBC sexual abuse scandals, while "What School?" was a reflection on Scottish religious tension.
-Lighter moments of the album included "Ten Tiny Fingers", a father-daughter tribute, while "Tuesday Afternoon" was adjudged by AllMusic to be an "epic love-story".
+"Then Again" attracted media attention due to it featuring lyrics about BBC sexual abuse scandals and prominently featuring the line "I'm sleeping soundly in my bed, 'cause Jimmy Savile's still dead".
+"What School?" was a reflection on Scottish religious tension, taking its title from a question ("what school did you go to?") used in Scotland to inquire about someone's religion.
+The title phrase ("let's hear it for the dogs") is also from "What School?", which Craig Reid said was used to "contrast in the way that humans try to sniff each other out with the way that dogs actually sniff each other out."
+Lighter moments of the album included "Ten Tiny Fingers", a father-daughter tribute, similar to "Your Childhood" from the duo's album Hit The Highway (1994), while "Tuesday Afternoon" was adjudged by AllMusic to be an "epic love-story".